elastic/harp/samples/sops/README.md

 #### Application access profile

 Secrets are now published in Vault by the operator.
-We need to create a secret consumer role and a bound policy to retrict operations on secrets.
+We need to create a secret consumer role and a bound policy to restrict operations on secrets.

 Start by defining the Application role first.